Glossary

 W

 Working capital covers predictable periods when cash outflows exceed cash inflows due to seasonal or cyclical volatility.
-It can be used to bridge payment delays or cover costs while waiting for revenue to come in.
-Strict accounting definition is current assets less current liabilities.
+It can be used to bridge payment delays or cover expenses while waiting for revenue to come in.
+The strict accounting definition is: current assets less current liabilities.